forrest-akin/vs-tracker/README.md

 $ yarn start
 ```

-If this doesn't work for any reason, you can simply open `./public/index.html` in a browser manually.
+If the application isn't opened in your default browser after running the previous command, you can simply open `./public/index.html` in a browser manually.

 ## Requirements